 Finally, once you have considered all of these factors, you are ready to start shopping for the best TV mount for your travel trailer.

 Whatever method you choose, make sure you follow the instructions that come with your TV mount.
 And if you’re not sure, it’s always a good idea to ask a professional for help or contact the TV mount manufacturers.
-Many companies provide installation support when you contact them directly through their website and will return to you in 24 hours.
+Many companies provide installation support when you contact them directly through their website, and they will return to you in 24 hours.

 # 3 Mounting a TV in a Travel Trailer Wall: Find the Studs